chrisdiana/cdmedia.github.io/_posts/2015-03-20-getting-started-with-slim-framework-pt-2.md

 ```

 Similar to the `addCar()` function, we are URI encoding our form data so our API can
 understand what to do.
-The function using our form field 'id' value in order to build
+The function uses our form field 'id' value in order to build
 our URL in which to send the PUT request.
 For instance, the request sent to
 'http://localhost/slim-cars/api/car/3' tells the API to update car with an id of 3.
 After the update is successful, the browser alerts that the car was updated successfully and